theviniis/frontend-interview_challenge/README.md

 - [ ] Keep the big picture in mind

 # How can I apply for this opportunity?

 Fork this repository and pull request your solution.

+Build a greate READ.ME explaining how to run your code and which technologies did you choose.

 You can open an issue at any time if you have any questions.

 # Let's get started